- Home Furnishings

 Power tools used for the sewing table shown and discussed below were a circular saw, a biscuit joiner, cordless drill, router and an orbital sander.
 A table saw, drill press and disc sander were available and used as well, but were not required and the work could have been accomplished with careful use of the simpler tools.
 The design was based on available space in a remodeled room and had to fit in with built in bookshelves - other designers will not have these limitations and can modify the design as desired to fit their own space and requirements.

 The actual table top was little more than a slab of birch plywood with some decorative edging.
 Birch plywood is more expensive than the regular pine but is well worth it in appearance.
-The picture to the right shows the entire sewing table fitted into the space between built in bookshelves; the shelving was constructed first and thereby defined the size of the sewing table.
+The picture below shows the entire sewing table fitted into the space between built in bookshelves; the shelving was constructed first and thereby defined the size of the sewing table.

 In this case the top was made to be 72" by 29".
 The plywood was cut using a circular saw equipped with a plywood blade and with a straightedge clamped to the plywood as a guide for the saw.
 A much straighter cut may be made in that manner.
 If the sewing table is to fit into a larger area, dimensions need to be modified by the thickness of the decorative edging treatment.